Are Any Of These Killing Your Sex Drive?

 Sleep

 Do you go to bed too late or rise too early?
-Do you have a sleep problem like trouble falling or staying asleep, or a condition such as sleep apnea?
+Do you have a sleep problem like trouble falling or staying asleep, or a condition such as sleep apnoea?

-Anything that messes with a good night’s rest can mess with sex and there is no question that fatigue affects your feelings and that includes your libido.
+Anything that messes with a good night’s rest can mess with sex.
+There is no question that fatigue affects your feelings and that includes your libido.

 Work on your sleep habits and try some gentle herbal or other natural solutions.